Ganni’s Spring Collection Is Here, & We Want All Of It

 With everything that’s happening for the brand, Reffstrup has been thinking about the core of the brand and why she started Ganni in the first place.
 “In the studio, they’ve been joking that this [collection] was my therapy collection,” she says.
 Her takeaway?
 “What we do is all about making women feel like they are capable of anything.
 Ganni is a state of mind more than anything, it’s about making women feel comfortable in their own skin.”

 And now, after months of waiting, we can finally get our hands on Reffstrup’s most personal collection yet.
-Ahead, shop our favorite pieces from the collection.
+Ahead, shop our favourite pieces from the collection.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.